Best Places to go Diving in May

 During the southwest season, liveaboards tend to focus their itineraries around sites on the western sides of the atolls.
 During this season, the water temperature drops by around two degrees and averages 26 degrees.
-Hammerhead sharks and grey reef sharks congregate in larger numbers, along with large schools of pelagic fish.
-If you’re a fan of diving with big marine life, this is the perfect time to visit the Maldives as manta rays and whale sharks can be spotted regularly along the eastern side of the atolls.
-The visibility might not be as seemingly never-ending as it is during the drier months, but the encounters with marine life are unforgettable.
+Hammerhead, grey reef sharks, and large schools of pelagic fish congregate in larger numbers.
+If you’re a fan of diving with big marine life, this is the perfect time to visit the Maldives, as manta rays and whale sharks can be spotted regularly along the eastern side of the atolls.
+The visibility might not be as seemingly never-ending as during the drier months, but the encounters with marine life are unforgettable.

 Favorable conditions and plenty of marine life in the Galapagos

-One of the most biodiverse places on the planet, the Galapagos Islands is on the top of most divers bucket lists.
+One of the most biodiverse places on the planet, the Galapagos Islands is at the top of most divers' bucket lists.
 While July to December may offer divers the best chance of bumping into whale sharks underwater, January to May is when conditions and marine life sightings are equally as magical.

-The peak diving season in the Galapagos is the dry season, which runs from July to December.
-While the rainfall may be more sporadic, the water and air temperatures drop and seas can be a little rougher which may not be some divers cup of tea.
-In May, the waters of the Galapagos Islands vary from between 20 – 25 degrees and seas are calmer.
+The peak diving season in the Galapagos is the dry season, from July to December.
+While the rainfall may be more sporadic, the water and air temperatures drop, and seas can be rougher, which may not be some divers cup of tea.
+In May, the Galapagos Islands' waters vary from 20 – 25 degrees, and seas are calmer.
 The warm water of May and mostly sunny skies mean that May is the perfect time for those who want to visit this wild destination in more comfortable and calm conditions.
-Whale sharks are encountered more often during the dry season (July to December) however during May the chances of spotting manta rays and the schools of hammerheads that the Galapagos Islands are so renowned for is greatly increased.
+Whale sharks are encountered more often during the dry season (July to December); however, during May, the chances of spotting manta rays and the schools of hammerheads that the Galapagos Islands are renowned for greatly increased.